eomereu/thirtydaysofpython/cheatSheet.md

 ## [Thirty Days Of Python](https://github.com/codingforentrepreneurs/30-Days-of-Python-3.6/blob/master/PythonCheatSheet.md)

-&nbsp;-&nbsp;There is no type declaration while creating variables in Python,
+- There is no type declaration while creating variables in Python,
 ```python
 a = 32
 b = "python"
 ```
-&nbsp;-&nbsp;Comments in python are written by square `#` but it doesn't support multi-line commenting.
+- Comments in python are written by square `#` but it doesn't support multi-line commenting.

-&nbsp;-&nbsp;String concetenation,
+- String concetenation,
 ```python
 >>> "python" + " three"
 'python three'